-The medal is awarded to the candidate who is judged to have completed the most outstanding PhD thesis in a branch of chemistry, chemical science or chemical technology under the auspices of an Australian University and whose degree has been approved, but not necessarily conferred, in the previous 13 months.
-There shall not be a dual award.
-If the committee considers that none of the theses submitted reach an appropriate standard, no award will be made.
+The medal is awarded to the candidate who is judged to have completed the most outstanding PhD thesis in a branch of chemistry, chemical science or chemical technology under the auspices of an Australian University; and whose degree has been approved, but not necessarily conferred, in the previous 13 months.

 The award requires nomination by the deputy Vice-Chancellor (Research) of an Australian University of person holding the equivalent office at the University.
 The nominated candidate is required to be a current member for a minimum of one year.